 Churchill wrote his mother and father, “It was very amusing.
 He astonished all sober-minded people by singing into the phonograph: ‘John Brown’s body lies moldy in the grave.
 And his soul goes marching on.
 Glory, glory, glory, Hallelujah.’
 And the phonograph spoke it back in a voice that was clearly audible in the Speech Room.”
 The stirring music and the mere presence of a soldier who had fought in one of history’s great battles seem to have fired Churchill’s imagination.
 This experience is thought to have influenced his decision more than fifty years later to direct that “The Battle Hymn of the Republic” be sung at his funeral.

 Shortly before Christmas, 1888, the Duke of Cambridge became the first member of the royal family to record into the phonograph.
 Not long afterwards, the Colonel scored another royal when he interviewed the exiled Prince Jérôme Napoléon.
-Later, Iranian Prince Mirza Malkam Khan would recite a piece from the Persian poet Hafiz to a delighted crowd during a visit to the Manor of Earl Brownlow.
+Later, Armenian-Iranian diplomat Mirza Malkam Khan would recite a piece from the Persian poet Hafiz to a delighted crowd during a visit to the Manor of Earl Brownlow.

 A Vanity Fair profile in 1889 conveyed Gouraud’s energy and marketing savvy.
 Soon he would be an international celebrity himself and become the world’s first talk show host.
 To be interviewed by Gouraud on the phonograph had become fashionable.
-From his Library of Voices, fans could hear Phineas T. Barnum, Florence Nightingale, Welsh journalist and explorer Henry Morton Stanley, and, years later, Sir Ernest Shackleton, who discussed his South Pole Expedition.
+From his Library of Voices, fans could hear Welsh journalist and explorer Henry Morton Stanley, Phineas T. Barnum and Florence Nightingale.